mkishi1221/mkishi1221.github.io/_includes/cv.md

 Joined Amutri in its early startup phase and shaped product strategy.
 Onboarded early adopters and directly contributed to securing grants and pre-seed funding.

-- Designed the UI/UX of Amutri's cloud 3D rendering platform.
-- Ran 30 + research sessions with architects, 3D visualisers, and universities to refine user journeys and set product direction.
+- Directly contributed to securing grant and pre-seed funding by onboarding users and securing key letters of intent.
+- Uncovered key insights by conducting over 30 user research sessions with AEC companies.
+This shaped the product vision and the UI/UX design.
 - Built an automation tool that filled missing user information from email domains, cutting weekly processing time from about three hours to ten seconds.
-- Secured Letters of Intent from prospective customers, hitting key investor milestones.

 Joined the team formally as Product Manager on the strength of this work and was later [interviewed by SETsquared Bristol](https://setsquared-bristol.co.uk/news/amutri-revolutionising-3d-visualisation/){: .cv_link target="_blank" } on Amutri's vision and impact in 3D visualisation.